The perils of balancing grief, social media and work

-Grief and social media make for a volatile mix.
+Grief and social media are a volatile mix.
 It can also be dangerous for your career, especially if you have a sense of humour like mine.
 However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, a social media habit is a risk I’m happy to take.

 Occasionally I’m forced to re-think the way I blog or tweet about my son’s death and the challenges of returning to work.
 Here are two examples.
-First, a potential client suddenly stopped all contact after reading one of my posts.
+First, a potential client stopped all contact after reading one of my posts.
 I assume he felt I wasn’t ready and I understand why.
 My gripe is that he felt unable to tell me rather than just disappearing off the face of the planet, but I accept that it made him very uncomfortable.
 A child’s death is hard for everyone.
-The second was just a few weeks ago when I was asked to adapt a personal post on behalf of another client who was concerned about my colourful language being associated with them.
+The second was just a few weeks ago when I was asked to amend a personal post by another client who was concerned about my colourful language being associated with them.
 I politely declined, and lost the work.

-A few months ago I was about to shut down the original blog about Edward’s time in hospital and turn it into a family book for his big sister and twin brother to read when they are old enough to understand the full details of his death.
+A few months ago I was about to take down the original blog about Edward’s time in hospital and turn it into a family book for his big sister and twin brother to read when they are old enough to understand the full details of his death.
 Whilst preparing to do so, I sat down and read through some of it for the first time since writing it.

 I considered editing them but that would have removed their authenticity, so closing it down felt more appropriate.
-But then I received an email from a bereavement support group asking if they could forward it to their members.
+But then I received an email from a bereavement support group asking if they could forward a link to their members.
 A few days later came a handful of messages from other bereaved parents sharing their experiences with me.

-Typically, the post that has caused the most problems with work just happens to be the most viewed.
+Typically the post that has caused the most problems with work just happens to be the most viewed.
 It’s a bit of a dilemma.
 Should I keep it or remove it?
-How many more jobs will it cost me?
+How many potential jobs will it cost me?
 It’s called ‘I beg your f***ing pardon’ and is an expletive filled but light-hearted recollection of some of the well meant but comically tragic things people have said to me.
 It is an honest account of what it feels like when the worlds of grief and social etiquette collide and is probably the most human thing I have ever written.
 The messages I have received from other bereaved parents and the knowledge that it has made them laugh during some of the most challenging moments of their lives means that I will not remove or amend it.

 As a freelancer, I accept the risks that blogging like this exposes me to.
 When I go to meetings I normally find that the other person has searched online and read some of my posts.
 It’s led to a few lost opportunities but has also been an excellent ice-breaker in the right company.
 For example, two weeks ago, I had the following opening exchange: